clecap/dante-wiki-old-stuff/README.md

 ## Goal

 **Dantewiki** is a personal mediawiki on steroids.
-It supports a user-friendly exchange of ideas.
+It supports user-friendly exchange of ideas.

 **This repository** is a by-product of my own use of dantewiki as a personal notebook, during which I time and again installed, reinstalled, cleaned up the system and had forgotten what I had done.
 The repository aims to keep my workflow